Limelite and Tempo PCE lay the foundations of a perfect partnership

 Tom Phillips, Director of Tempo PCE, said: “We regularly use Limelite products and Limelite Heritage Grout Winchester was ideal for the work required at Milner Hall.
 The technical support they offer is incredibly valuable, as well as their reach and industry-reputation.

 “We strive to only work with manufacturers who can offer value and work with us as partners to ensure the best possible product is provided for a strong finish.
 We certainly get that with Tarmac’s Limelite team.”

-Iain Spence, Technical Manager for Tarmac’s Limelite range, added: “Historic structures often present suppliers with a wide number of challenges when it comes to the specification of suitable materials, and their subsequent installation.
+James Warwick, Technical Manager for Tarmac’s Limelite range, added: “Historic structures often present suppliers with a wide number of challenges when it comes to the specification of suitable materials, and their subsequent installation.